 - 2.12 Clearly the materials used in the construction of load items and of the sterilizer itself will determine which contaminants are of greatest importance in each case.
-EN 285, the European Standard on porous-load sterilizers, offers guidance on materials of construction suitable for all steam sterilizers. - 2.13 Steam sampling systems also must be constructed of materials which will not react with, and hence contaminate, the sample being collected.
+BS EN 285 offers guidance on materials of construction suitable for all steam sterilizers. - 2.13 Steam sampling systems also must be constructed of materials which will not react with, and hence contaminate, the sample being collected.
 Suitable equipment is discussed in Chapter 6.